-(FIBRE) Act, which allows cooperatives to use electric easements for broadband networks.17 Legislatures in Colorado, Maryland, North Carolina, and Texas have since implemented similar laws.18 In some states, opposition from incumbent providers limited potential improvements for cooperatives, but these laws have tended to at least be steps in the right direction.
+Carolina, and Texas have since implemented similar laws.19 In some states, opposition from incumbent providers limited potential improvements for cooperatives, but these laws have tended, at least, to be steps in the right direction.

 Funding For Projects

 Fiber network projects have significant capital expenditures at the start of their projects, and even once completed, cooperatives may find that they need additional funding for marketing campaigns or computer literacy projects.
 A majority of cooperatives have taken advantage of at least one of several federal and state funding programs to make these investments feasible, while some have built fiber networks without subsidies.